Pointwise estimates and exponential laws in metastable systems via coupling methods: Construction of the coupling

 The last line is easily verified by distinguishing cases.
-It follows that the probability in \eqv(coup.1) is equal to $N^{-1} p_x^+(\s(t))$, as desired.
-This proves the lemma. \end{proof}
+It follows that the probability in (\ref{coup.1}) is equal to $N^{-1} p_x^+(\s(t))$, as desired.
+This proves the lemma. \end{pf}

 The construction above tries to merge the processes $\eta(t)$ and $\s(t)$ only as long as $\chi_t=0$ and $\MM_t<M$.
 Note that if for some $t < N^\kappa$ both these conditions still hold and, in addition, $\eta(t)=\s(t)$, then the two dynamics automatically stay together until $N^\kappa$ and, indeed, stay coupled forever.
-Naively, one would want to classify such situation as ``successful coupling''.
+Naively, one would want to classify such situation as ``successful coupling.''
 However, this would involve an implicit sampling of $\eta$-trajectories which may lead to distortion of their statistical properties.
-For example, it is not clear whether the correct value of $\E_\h\t_B$ would survive such a procedure.
+For example, it is not clear whether the correct value of $\E_\h\tau _B$ would survive such a~procedure.

-In order to circumvent this obstacle, we use a more restrictive definition of what a ``successful coupling'' should be.
-Namely, we say that our basic coupling attempt is successful if the following two {\em independent} events $\cA$ and $\cB$ simultaneously happen on the enlarged probability space:
+In order to circumvent this obstacle, we use a~more restrictive definition of what a~``successful coupling'' should be.
+Namely, we say that our basic coupling attempt is successful if the following two \textit{independent} events $\cA$ and~$\cB$ simultaneously happen on the enlarged probability space: \begin{longlist}[(2)] \item[(1)] The event